NO MORE GIMMICKS: 10 STEPS TO LOSING BELLY FAT FOR GOOD

 Hard—but not impossible.

 The good news is, you don’t need to do thousands of sit-ups, take tons of supplements, starve yourself, or undergo drastic surgery to tone and tighten your waistline.
-Here are 10 simple rules I share with my clients to help them win the belly-fat battle—once and for all.
+Here are 10 simple rules we share with our clients to help them win the belly-fat battle—once and for all.

 1. Stop Doing 500 Crunches a Day